Plumsail/documents-docs/source/flow/how-tos/documents/collect-data-pdf-form.rst

 |pdf-file|

 In this example, we will store the information we get from the PDF file in the SharePoint list.
 You can save it as a new text document or transfer it to some other system.
-Microsoft Flow has a lot of connectors for different systems.
+Power Automate (Microsoft Flow) has a lot of connectors for different systems.
 Here are just a few of them:

 - SharePoint
 - Box